avh4/elm-format/PUBLISHING.md

 ## Clean up

-1. Edit `elm-format.cabal` with the next planned version number and add `-dev`.
+1. Edit `elm-format.cabal` with the next minor version number and add `-dev`.
 1. Commit the change to `elm-format.cabal`.